newatoms/beta/_private/pitches/stby.md

 ### Method

-We interview family members about what they think STBY and their employees do, and have achieved
+We interview family members about what they think STBY and their employees do, and have achieved.

 ## Pitch 5